dev-whoan/MKWeb/README.md

 You can download WAR file here: [https://github.com/dev-whoan/MKWeb/tree/master/deploy]

-Or you can clone from github, and you can use files under WebContent, and sources in src/com/mkweb.
+Or you can clone from github, use json files under WebContent with modifying sources in src/com/mkweb.
+- To operate MkWeb with cloning...
   - You must change WebContent folder name into ROOT
   - The sources you downloaded must be compiled into .class, and put them inside of ROOT/WEB-INF/classes
 	- com/mkweb/...

 ## With War file